bstizzle/Rails-RubberDucking/README.md

 With this website, a user should be:

-* Able to see a list of all the students
+* Able to see a list of all the students #DONE

-* Able to see a single student and all the ducks owned by that student
+* Able to see a single student and all the ducks owned by that student #DONE

-* Able to log a new student (and make sure that their name is not blank/mod is between 1 and 5)
+* Able to log a new student (and make sure that their name is not blank/mod is between 1 and 5) #DONE

-* Able to edit a student's name (and make sure that their name is not blank/mod is between 1 and 5)
+* Able to edit a student's name (and make sure that their name is not blank/mod is between 1 and 5) #DONE

-* Able to see a list of all the ducks
+* Able to see a list of all the ducks #DONE

-* Able to see a single duck and see all its details
+* Able to see a single duck and see all its details #DONE

 * Able to edit a duck and its details